Mathématique: Chapter 58

 “All of it.”

-“All right,” Rush said, trying to ground himself in the ache of his hands and shoulders, the faint scent of the autumn roses.
+“All right.”
+Rush grounded himself in the ache of his hands and shoulders, the faint scent of the autumn roses.

 Rush shot him a look over the top of his glasses.